badgerherald/badgerherald.test/readme.md

 You'll need copies of both [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/downloads).

-If you have a copy of hrld_wp_dev.sql, move this into the repo directory and it will be loaded.
+If you have a copy of `hrld_wp_dev.sql`, move this into the repo directory and it will be loaded.
 Otherwise, a new database will be created.

 From the root of the repo, run: